nurulislamrimon/arabcoupondaily-ext-server/README.md

-## This site is made for managing an extension
+## This site is made for managing a Google Chrome Extension
 ### Go to the site using [link](https://arabcoupondaily-ext.web.app/)

 Live site link: